InnoQueue/backend/README.md

   - Runs unit and integration tests
   - Build an application
 - All build failures are published in [Telegram chat](https://t.me/+nkVX0j3FXo8zMmNi)
+- The backend image is also published in Docker Hub.
+You can pull it:
+  `docker pull smorenapi/inno_queue:latest`

+### Database migrations

+- We use **flyway** to track database changes.
+- Migration files are placed in [migration](src/main/resources/db/migration) folder.

+## Deployment

+- The backend is hosted on [Heroku](https://innoqueue.herokuapp.com)
+- Also, we host the [dev server](https://innoqueue-dev.herokuapp.com) which we use to test new features with the test database.

 > Features on which we are working can be found in [issues](https://github.com/InnoQueue/Backend/issues)